 The value of this line is in its ability to progress with you.
 While the cost of this line falls right in the middle of all the lines we tested, its versatility makes it worth the higher price.
 If you want a high-quality line with various applications that will grow with you as you progress in the sport, this line is a must-have for any serious slacker.

-We've given this our Editors' Choice Award thanks to strong and supple webbing, well-made components and its versatility.
+We've given this a Top Pick Award thanks to strong and supple webbing, well-made components, and its versatility.
 This is a great quality line that will progress with you in the sport and was a favorite among our testers.
-The only real drawback was the more involved set-up taking longer, but once you get the hang of it it doesn't actually take much more time than a typical ratchet based system.
+The only real drawback was the more involved set-up taking longer, but once you get the hang of it, it doesn't actually take much more time than a typical ratchet based system.